CrowdStrike/Cloud-AWS/Container Security/kernel-microk8s-implementation-guide.md

-# Implementation Guide for CrowdStrike Falcon Sensor for Linux on Kubernetes cluster using Helm Chart
+# Implementation Guide for CrowdStrike Falcon Sensor for Linux DaemonSet on Kubernetes cluster using Helm Chart

 This guide works through creation of new Kubernetes cluster, deployment of Falcon Sensor for Linux using Helm Chart, and demonstration of detection capabilities of Falcon Container Workload Protection.